make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

 - In this tutorial we will see How to install MediaPipe on Raspberry Pi

-▶️

-▶️  How to install MediaPipe on Raspberry Pi  - 🔗  https://youtu.be/AzktHlgjufM
+▶️ [Tutorial]How to install MediaPipe on Raspberry Pi  - 🔗  https://youtu.be/AzktHlgjufM

+- In following tutorial We will see How to install NoMachine Remote Desktop Software on Raspberry Pi

+▶️ [Tutorial] How to Install and s Setup NoMachine on Raspberry Pi  -  🔗  https://youtu.be/EumVIAsFkQo

 -------------------------------------------------------------------------------------------------------
 📒 **Important Links**